 This section provides a detailed review of the energy consumption by Alliander itself and the CO2-related impacts of operations.
 The methodology and the conversion factors used are also described.

-- 1 In 2018 and 2019, the electricity consumption for our vehicle fleet was accounted for in the consumption for our buildings.
-This figure is reported on separately as of 2020.
+- 2 The electricity consumption for our vehicle fleet is accounted for in the figures for our buildings.

 CO2-emissions and carbon footprint